Jerry Lewis: Later career

-Following a syndicated talk show for Metromedia, Lewis directed an episode of Brothers, appeared at the very first Comic Relief in 1986, where he was the only performer to receive a standing ovation, appeared for Classic Treasures, Fight for Life (1987), an ABC televised movie, appeared on Las Vegas at 75: All-Star Tribute, hosted America's All-Time Favorite Movies and came on Speaking of Everything.
+Lewis appeared at the first Comic Relief in 1986, where he was the only performer to receive a standing ovation, appeared for Classic Treasures, Fight for Life (1987), an ABC televised movie, appeared on Las Vegas at 75: All-Star Tribute, hosted America's All-Time Favorite Movies and came on Speaking of Everything.
 While guest starring in five episodes of Wiseguy, its filming schedule forced Lewis to miss the Museum of the Moving Image's opening with a retrospective of his work.

-Lewis then attended Martin's 72nd birthday at Bally's in Las Vegas, wheeling out a cake, sang "Happy Birthday" to him and joked, "Why we broke up, I'll never know."
-Then starred in Cookie (1989), directed episodes of Super Force in 1990 and Good Grief in 1991 and appeared in Mr. Saturday Night (1992), The Arsenio Hall Show, Inside The Comedy Mind, Mad About You, Arizona Dream (1993), Funny Bones (1995), a stage revival run of Damn Yankees and an interview on Inside the Actors Studio.
+Lewis attended Martin's 72nd birthday at Bally's in Las Vegas, wheeling out a cake, sang "Happy Birthday" to him and joked, "Why we broke up, I'll never know".
+He starred in Cookie (1989), directed episodes of Super Force in 1990 and Good Grief in 1991 and appeared in Mr. Saturday Night (1992), The Arsenio Hall Show, Inside The Comedy Mind, Mad About You, Arizona Dream (1993), Funny Bones (1995), a stage revival run of Damn Yankees, an interview on Inside the Actors Studio and The Simpsons.

-More projects Lewis appeared in were The Simpsons, Late Night with Conan O'Brien, Law & Order: Special Victims Unit, The Nutty Professor II (2008), The Talk, Max Rose (2013), The Tonight Show Starring Jimmy Fallon, The Trust (2016) and Comedians in Cars Getting Coffee.
+Lewis made further appearances for Late Night with Conan O'Brien, Law & Order: Special Victims Unit, The Nutty Professor II (2008), The Talk, Max Rose (2013), Till Luck Do Us Part 2 (2013), The Tonight Show Starring Jimmy Fallon, The Trust (2016) and Comedians in Cars Getting Coffee.